supabase/edge-runtime/README.md

 ## TODO

 * Check verify-jwt
+* Workers should only have access to env variables assigned to it
 * handle 404 errors
 * better error messages for incorrect module loading paths
 * better error messages for invalid import map paths